 Already becoming commonplace in Europe, Thomas Garraway was one of the first merchants to start serving tea at his London coffee house in 1657, but it became more established when Catherine of Braganza - the wife of King Charles II - brought over flavoured leaves from Portugal.
 This instantly started a 'tea trend' among the 17th Century British aristocracy.

-When the birthplace of tea could no longer keep up with the growing demand, India took advantage of the situation and began the first real commercial production of the beverage.
-Recognised as pioneers, explorers and innovators, Britain's East India Tea Company revolutionised the industry and facilitated the colonisation of much of this part of the world.
-The first English tea garden was established in Assam in 1837, with numerous tea plantations soon rolled out across the country.
+When the birthplace of tea could no longer keep up with the growing demand, Britain's East India Tea Company took advantage of the situation and began the first real commercial production of the beverage in India.
+The first English tea garden was established in Assam in 1837, with numerous tea plantations soon rolled out across the country - rapidly expanding the industry and facilitating the colonisation of much of this part of the world.
 Today, India produces and consumes more tea than any other nation in the world.

 Here we take you on a journey to discover five destinations that have played a significant part in this history and their intriguing tea rituals, ceremonies and experiences...

 Originally a hub for coffee production before the crops were decimated by a fungal disease in the 1870's, Ceylon quickly adapted to produce tea.
 The first leaf landed on Sri Lanka's shores in 1824 and 23 years later, British planter James Taylor created the country's first tea plantation.
 From an initial 19 acres in size, the plantation grew steadily until the industry began to soar, paving the way for the rise of the Ceylon blend.